lpickens03/lpickens03.github.io/_posts/2017-09-16-portscanning.md

 title: Port Scanning
 ---

 When either defending or attacking a system, it is important to learn as much as you can about it.
 One way to do this is with port scanning.
-There are up to 65,535 ports which could be in use by a system.
+There are up to 65,535 ports which could be in use on a system.
 Understanding what these ports are and how they are used is critical from both a defensive and offensive perspective.

+This post covers some common/useful commands for port scanning.

 <h2>NETSTAT</h2>
 From a host, you can list out all network connections on a system.